xingxin-99/DMSANet/README.md

 ![DMSANet](DMSANet.png)

 ## How to use
 The package requirements to run all the codes are provided in file environment.txt.
-The complete instructions for utilising this toolbox are provided in requirements.txt.
+The complete instructions for utilising this toolbox are provided in requirements.md.

 # Acknowledgment
 We thank Ravikiran Mane et al. for their useful [toolbox](https://github.com/ravikiran-mane/FBCNet).